gallottaj/low-quality-identifier-service/docs/tutorials/before-you-start.md

+---
+layout: post
+---

 # Before you start a tutorial

-These are the steps you must do before you can run the tutorials for **the low-quality image identifier service**.
+These are the steps you must do before you can run the tutorials for **the low-quality identifier service**.

 Expect this preparation to take about 20 minutes to complete.